DreamHost: DreamObjects

 DreamHost's DreamObjects is a cloud storage service powered by Ceph.
 Ceph's distributed object storage system allows for storing DreamObjects’ data on multiple disks across multiple servers for high fault-tolerance.
 DreamObjects users store any kind of data (developer content, video, music, etc.) and make it accessible from anywhere in the cloud.
 Because data is redundantly stored across multiple locations, a fault in any part of the redundant system – such as the loss of a server – will go unnoticed by users, as a user's data remains available and accessible.
 Commonly used by developers needing object storage to augment or replace S3 or Swift functionally via API, DreamObjects will scale to let a user store any capacity of data.
-DreamObjects costs are usage based, with no costs upfront.
+DreamObjects costs are usage-based, with no costs upfront.

 DreamPress

 DreamPress is DreamHost's managed WordPress hosting offering that features WordPress-optimized servers and support for novice and advanced WordPress users.
 In May 2015, DreamHost released DreamPress 2, featuring the deployment of high-speed Solid State Drives.

+In December 2024, DreamHost partnered with BunnyCDN and integrated their CDN into DreamPress, naming it "Essential CDN".
+This partnership aims to enhance site performance and reliability for DreamPress users, ensuring faster load times and improved user experiences.

 Involvement with OpenStack

 DreamHost was involved throughout the evolution of OpenStack, contributing developers and engineers to the project beginning in early 2011.
-DreamHost development team members have been leaders on a number of major OpenStack projects, and have over 1,200 code commits changing over 128,000 lines of OpenStack code.
+DreamHost development team members have been leaders on several major OpenStack projects, and have over 1,200 code commits changing over 128,000 lines of OpenStack code.
 DreamHost CEO Simon Anderson has been on OpenStack's Board of Directors since the OpenStack Foundation's inception.
 In January 2015, DreamHost was elected by Gold members of the OpenStack Foundation to represent for a third consecutive year.